Switzerland country profile - Overview

-A landlocked, mountainous country, Switzerland's geographical position in central Europe and studious neutrality have given it the access and political stability to become one of the world's wealthiest countries, largely through its banking industry.
+A landlocked, mountainous country, Switzerland's geographical position in central Europe and studious neutrality have given it the access and political stability to become one of the world's wealthiest countries.

-Formally neutral since just after the Napoleonic wars of the early 19th century and informally for about 300 years before that, Switzerland joined the United Nations only in September 2002.
+It joined the United Nations only in 2002.
 Surrounded by the European Union, it is gradually engaging more closely with its powerful neighbour and other international organisations, and preferring a more isolationist course.